AK-aShH/Landing-page/README.md

 # TinDog Starting Files

 ✔️ TinDog is a Tinder replica, but for dogs.
-Meet new and interesting dogs nearby.
+Meet new and interesting dogs nearby (Only Frontend)

 ✔️ Responsive (Frontend Practice, mainly used Bootstrap)